Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 ### Clean up

-1. Run `terraform destroy` in the `bootstrap` folder to clean up the resources created by the bolabotstrap.
+1. Run `terraform destroy` in the `bootstrap` folder to clean up the resources created by the bootstrap.

+>NOTE: The destroy may fail the first time due to dependency between service connections and federated credentials.
+If this happens, run `terraform destroy` again and it should succeed.

 ## Resources